CliMA/ClimaUtilities.jl/docs/src/index.md

 The `FileReaders` module provides a way to efficiently read data from files.
 Efficiently might mean chunked/threaded/cached/something else.
-Currently, this is mostly and interface barrier to provide a path for future improvements.
+Currently, this is mostly an interface barrier to provide a path for future improvements.

 ### `Regridders`

-`ClimaUtilities` comes with two modules to map rectangular grids two (extruded) finite spectral elements, `InterpolationsRegridder` and [`TempestRegridder`](@ref tempest_regridder).
+`ClimaUtilities` comes with two modules to map rectangular grids to (extruded) finite spectral elements, `InterpolationsRegridder` and [`TempestRegridder`](@ref tempest_regridder).
 These modules are primarily used to ingest data and resample it onto the computational grid.